 Composition

-Composable components built on Base UI primitives that you can use whole or extend with your own styles.
+Composable compound components you can use whole or extend with your own styles.

 This means you get components that are both ready to use out of the box and easy to customize when you need something different.